bollu/bollu.github.io/README.txt

 # Fur Elise Analysis

+# The Gradual Guarantees

+- Says that static and dynamic type systems match up, and thus interpolating makes sense.

 # Skyfall Analysis

 - I notate notes in different octaves as `C1 C2` etc.
 - I notate notes played at the same time in parentheses.
 So, `(C1 D1)` plays `C` and `D` simultaneously.

-# The Gradual Guarantees

-- Says that stat

 # Right hand for arpeggios